-You may read this recipe title and think this is quite the oxymoron.
-How can a cookie be considered Ayurvedic?
-The answer is this, by utilizing the Ayurvedic principles, pretty much anything that is made from actual “whole foods” can be made as Ayurvedic.
-In this specific recipe, I have taken the traditional chocolate chip cookie, made it with 100% whole grain spelt flour, added many warming spices to enhance the digestion properties, replaced the sugar for a smaller amount of maple syrup and molasses, used 60% dark chocolate instead of milk chocolate and last but definitely not least, used ghee instead of butter (coconut oil is also a great option!).
-The result is a guilt-free, delicious and kid-friendly treat.
+By utilizing the Ayurvedic dietary principles, pretty much any recipe that is made from real, whole foods can be made Ayurvedic, even chocolate chip cookies (hooray!).
+In this recipe, I have taken the traditional chocolate chip cookie, made it with 100% whole wheat flour, added many digestion-enhancing spices, replaced the sugar for a small amount of maple syrup, used dark chocolate chips instead of milk chocolate, and replaced the butter with ghee.
+The result is a guilt-free, delicious, and kid-friendly treat.
 I was able to test these out on my family (back home in the Mid-West) whom might I mention, used to be afraid of anything that was labeled natural or organic, and indeed they were devoured before the night was done.
 Success!!

 - Big bowl and medium bowl for mixing